solarluiso/solarluiso/README.md

 # Hi, Welcome to my GitHub! 👋

-### About Me
+### About

-I'm Luiso, a Software Developer passionate about transforming ideas into practical solutions.
+I'm Luiso, a Web Developer passionate about transforming ideas into practical solutions.
 I thrive in collaborative environments, bringing creative concepts to life through meticulous UI design and sophisticated web development strategies.
 Enthusiastic about connecting and growing professionally.

 #genuine